Getting Naloxone Mailed to you

 If you you are unable to obtain naloxone through your local pharmacy, syringe exchange program, or another Opioid Overdose Prevention Program training site, you can have naloxone mailed to you.
 This service is free but we do gratefully accept donations.
 You are welcome to watch and share our training video without participating in mail-order distribution.

-Next Naloxone is primarily operating in New York.
-We work with affiliates in California, Maine, Ohio, Florida, Montana, Hawaii, Arkansas, Utah, Arizona, and Georgia to get supplies to requestors in those states.
-If you live in another state and go through our training and enrollment process, we will work to help you locate naloxone program near you.
-Regardless, if you are outside of New York it is essential for you to a) provide an accurate email address on your enrollment, b) check your email for our correspondance within 24 hours, c) respond to any questions in our correspondance.
+Next Naloxone began our work in New York state.
+We have partnered with affiliates in Arizona, Arkansas, California, Connecticut, Florida, Georgia, Hawaii, Indiana, Iowa, Maine, Michigan, Montana, North Carolina, Ohio, Utah, and Virginia to get supplies to requestors in those states.
+If you live in a state that is not listed here, you may go through our training and enrollment process, we will work to help you locate naloxone program near you.
+Regardless, if you are outside of New York it is essential for you to a) provide an accurate email address on your enrollment, b) check your email for our correspondance within 48 hours, c) respond to any questions posed in our correspondance.

 Watch our 4-minute training video.
 If you need naloxone mailed to you, complete a post-test and fill out our enrollment form.
 Restrictions apply.